smu-cs-3353/Community-Detection/README.md

 ```
 /Users/yeet/Documents/GitHub/21f-pa03-how-bad-can-it-be/cmake-build-debug/21f-pa03-how-bad-can-it-be ../graphs/football.graphml ../output/footbball_output
 ```
-> The graphml file the program is called using is included in the graphs file of the repo
+> The graphml file the program calls is included in the graphs file of the repo

 ### This is the map as is.
 ![footbball_output_begin](https://user-images.githubusercontent.com/71847764/141668973-d454e5fd-9c65-4278-a691-f75b00ee1a62.png)